ysaito2/blog/_posts/2021-03-03-Leadership.markdown

 &nbsp;&nbsp;

 Putin is also described as a terrible administrator, but somewhat different from Durant.
-Everything has to be approved by him; people line up in front of his office for hours just to talk to him.
-Since he prefers to start his day late (waking up at 8:30AM and kicking off his day with a long gym session), he will have meetings late at night, sometimes at 1AM in the morning.
+Everything has to be approved by him; people line up in front of his office for hours.
+Since he prefers to start his day late (waking up at 8:30AM and kicking off his day with a long gym session), he will have meetings regularly late at night, sometimes at 1AM in the morning.
 He uses public shaming of his cabinet members as a tool to push the blame of failed projects away from him.

 &nbsp;&nbsp;